mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 > *"Vindication!
 He'll use the First Component to prove the Blackwoods were framed.
 The Component has unique magical signatures that can only be wielded by its original guardian family.
 If Lord Shadows can command it, that proves Blackwood legitimacy!
 Then he'll demand the kingdoms acknowledge their crime and restore his house's honor."*

 **"What does the First Component do?"**
 > *"In isolation?
 It grants dominion over shadows—control of darkness, ability to see through shadows, summon shadow creatures.
 Dangerous, yes, but not world-ending.
-Only when reunited with the Second and Third Components does the World-Splitter become capable of, well, splitting worlds.
+Only when reunited with all five Components does the World-Splitter become capable of, well, splitting worlds.
 And Lord Shadows has no intention of doing that!
 He's not a madman, he's a righteous man seeking justice!"*

 **Arcana DC 15 (Analyzing This):**
 - He's correct about the basic mechanics